layerxdao/layerx-mono/CONTRIBUTING.md

 ### Creating content

 If you are interested in creating some content (video, blog post, tweet thread, visuals, etc.), you are absolutely free to do so.
-It's useful to get a peer review on these, if you need a peer review please reach out to the community / team on the [Taiko Discord](https://discord.gg/taikoxyz).
+It's useful to get a peer review on these, if you need a peer review please reach out to the community / team on the [LayerX Discord](https://discord.gg/taikoxyz).

-If you are looking for some more guidance on creating content, you can consult the [Taiko content guide](https://hackmd.io/@taikolabs/BJurgF1bn).
+If you are looking for some more guidance on creating content, you can consult the [LayerX content guide](https://hackmd.io/@taikolabs/BJurgF1bn).